Poipu

 Further up the coast, a lava tube forces spumes of salty surf as high as 50 feet in the air.
 Called Spouting Horn, this natural wonder is a photographer’s dream, especially at sunset when it becomes incandescent with the colors of the rainbow.
 Everyone stops here at least once.

-The Spouting Horn
+The Spouting Horn by f3male

 Poipu’s horseback riding facility, CJM Country Stables, stages authentic rodeo celebrations.
-Paniolo (cowboys) with show off their skills that win trophy buckles even on Mainland rodeo circuits.
+Paniolo (cowboys) show off their skills that win trophy buckles even on Mainland rodeo circuits.